oracle/truffleruby/doc/user/options.md

 `--ruby.option=value` from any launcher.
 You can omit `=value` to set to `true`.

 Available options and documentation can be seen with `--help:languages`.
-Additionally set `--help:expert` and `--help:debug` to see those categories of options.
+Additionally set `--help:expert` and `--help:internal` to see those categories of options.
 All options all experimental and subject to change at any time.

 Options can also be set as JVM system properties, where they have a prefix